+(B) designated as an urbanized area within boundaries fixed by State and local officials and approved by the Secretary.

-(17) URBANIZED AREA.--The term "urbanized area" means an area encompassing a population of not less than 50,000 people that has been defined and designated in the most recent decennial census as an 'urbanized area' by the Secretary of Commerce. (b) AUTHORITY TO MODIFY "INDIVIDUAL WITH A DISABILITY".--The Secretary may by regulation modify the definition of the term "individual with a disability" in subsection (a)(5) as it applies to section 5307(d)(1)(D).
+(b) AUTHORITY TO MODIFY "HANDICAPPED INDIVIDUAL INDIVIDUAL WITH A DISABILITY".--The Secretary may by regulation modify the definition of the term "handicapped individual individual with a disability" in subsection (a)(5) as it applies to section 5307(d)(1)(D).